AI

 Traditional metrics lie in AI programs.

 The problem isn’t that AI delivers no value.
-The problem is measuring value with the wrong instrument.
+The problem is that value accrues to organizations measuring the right things.

 ROI assumes you know the input costs and output value.
 But in early AI programs, you’re learning what’s even possible.
 You’re discovering which processes can be automated.
 You’re finding unexpected use cases.
 Standard financial metrics miss all of that.